samchon/backend/README.md

 # BUILD SDK AND PUBLISH IT
 npm run build:api
 npm run package:api

+# BUILDING SWAGGER IS ALSO POSSIBLE,
+# BUT NOT RECOMMENDED
+npm run build:swagger
 ```

 When the SDK has been published, client programmers can interact with this backend server very easily.
 Just let them to install the SDK and call the SDK functions with the `await` symbol like below.